 The company’s background is also a bit of a mystery.
-The CEO, Lanny Yuan, who was the lead author of the white paper detailing the technology that underpins the app’s features, is based in Guangzhou, China but the company has been incorporated in the British Virgin Islands — known for its lax financial regulations.
+CEO Lanny Yuan, the lead author of the white paper detailing the technology that underpins the app’s features, is based in Guangzhou, China, but the company has been incorporated in the British Virgin Islands — known for its lax financial regulations.

 A spokesperson for BCM told VICE News that the company’s aim is to provide “ a secure channel of communication and to safeguard the freedom of digital communication for our users.
 It said it would abide by laws and regulations of local governments but “under no circumstances will we compromise to any requests to provide decryption and back doors to content monitoring.”

 ISIS supporters began testing the app last week, according to experts who track the terror group’s activities online.
 So far it remains an experiment but one that could grow into something much more dangerous.